 - Be sure to look at your high school's List of NCAA Courses on the NCAA Eligibility Center's website (www.eligibilitycenter.org).
-Use the list as a guide. - Only courses that appear on your school's List of NCAA Courses will be used in the calculation of the core gradepoint average.
-Use the list as a guide. - Division I core grade-point-average requirements are listed on the sliding scale on Page No. 2 of this sheet. - The Division II core grade-point-average requirement is a minimum of 2,000. - Remember, the NCAA grade-point average is calculated using NCAA core courses only.
+Only courses that appear on your school's approved List of NCAA Courses will be used in the calculation of the core GPA.
+Use the list as a guide. - The current Division II core GPA requirement is a minimum of 2.000.
+Division II core GPA required to be eligible for competition on or after August 1, 2018, is 2.200 (corresponding test-score requirements are listed on the Sliding Scale on Page No. 2 of this sheet). - The minimum Division II core GPA required to receive athletics aid and practice as a partial qualifier on or after August 1, 2018, is 2.000 (corresponding test-score requirements are listed on the Sliding Scale on Page No. 2 of this sheet). - Remember, the NCAA core GPA is calculated using NCAA core courses only.